pfeyssaguet/public-api-client/doc/customers.md

 ### Create a customer
 You can create a customer by calling the ```createCustomer()``` method.

-This method returns the reference of the newly created custoemr.
+This method returns the reference of the newly created customer.

 Example: